sebastianNoe/SmartHomeServer/README.md

 # SmartHomeServer
 Target of this solution is to provide a RESTful Server which allows to execute commands to control controllable devices like radio sockets, shutters or other devices.
-To do so currently the rcswitch-pi library on a Raspberry Pi is reused.
+To do so currently the rcswitch-pi library on a Raspberry Pi is used.
 To define the location of that library and also to define the to be managed devices a settings.xml is expected.

 ## Currently supported Device Types and supported commands: